 Building A Website From Scratch?
 What Are Your Options?

 So, you’ve decided to create your very own website.
 Fantastic!
 You’re about to make your mark on the world, and set up your online presence.
 Whether you’re running a business or setting up a blog, there’s never been a better time to get online.
 It’s quickly become a necessity for any new business, and you certainly don’t want to get left behind.
-But, have you found yourself staring at a blank screen, wondering where to start?
+But, you don’t want to use the popular website builders and find yourself staring at a blank screen, and wondering where to start?
 Don’t worry, we’ve all been there.
 Let us show you the way.
 Here are your starting options.

 WordPress is the world’s premier website builder.
 In fact, 25% of the entire Internet is built on WordPress.
 The best thing about this platform is its simplicity.
 You simply choose (or buy) a template design that you love.
 From there, you can tweak and amend until you’re happy with it.
 You’ll also need to buy yourself some web hosting (this is essentially ‘renting’ a corner of the Internet to build your site on).
 A popular option is WP Engine; you can see for yourself by looking at WP Engine reviews.